University of Southern Indiana: Student life

-Total USI enrollment is 11,033 for the 2017 fall semester, which includes students in undergraduate and graduate degree programs and 2,016 students enrolled in USI's College Achievement Program (CAP) classes in 27 high schools across Indiana.
-Students at USI represent 90 Indiana counties, 39 states and 70 countries.
-Out of state enrollment, including international students, makes up approximately 17% of the student population, and minority and international students comprise more than 14%.
+Total USI enrollment was 11,033 for the 2017 fall semester, which included students in undergraduate and graduate degree programs and 2,016 students enrolled in USI's College Achievement Program (CAP) classes in 27 high schools across Indiana.
+Students at USI represented 90 Indiana counties, 39 states and 70 countries.
+Out of state enrollment, including international students, made up approximately 17% of the student population and minority and international students comprised more than 14%.